franciskershaw/slice-of-pie/README.md

 ![edit/delete](media/nonproducts/readme-edit-delete.png)

-* If the admin user selects 'Unavailable' in the form, the product will change on the front end to inform users that this product is not currently available for purchase.
+* The admin user can select 'Unavailable' in the form, which will change the appearance of the product on the front end to inform users that this product is not currently available for purchase.

 ![unavailable](media/nonproducts/readme-product-unavailable.png)